thacherT1D/webdevstuff/Datastores/Entity_Relationships.desc.md

   1 | Frozen |      102 | PG     | Animation | t     | 2013-11-26 16:00:00-08 |   7.6
 ```

-And being stored as the `movie_id` foreign key of two award entities in the `awards` table.
+And here's an example of the movie entity's unique identifier being stored as the `movie_id` foreign key of two award entities in the `awards` table.

 ```text
  id | movie_id | kind  |                                 name